Social credit system

-The Social Credit System (社会信用体系 (shèhuì xìnyòng tǐxì)) is a national credit rating and blacklist implemented by the government of the People's Republic of China.
-The social credit system is a record system so that businesses, individuals, and government institutions can be tracked and evaluated for trustworthiness.
-It is based on varying degrees of whitelisting (termed redlisting in China) and blacklisting.
+The social credit system (社会信用体系 (shèhuì xìnyòng tǐxì)) is a national credit rating and blacklist implemented by the government of the People's Republic of China.
+The social credit system is a broad governance strategy to track businesses, individuals, and government institutions and enhance their perceived trustworthiness rather than a single system.
+It is based on varying degrees of whitelisting (termed "redlisting" in China) and blacklisting.
+There have been widespread misconceptions in media reports about a unified social credit "score" based on individuals' behavior, leading to punishments if the score is too low or rewards if the score is high.

-There has been a widespread misconception that China operates a nationwide and unitary social credit "score" based on individuals' behavior, leading to punishments if the score is too low.
-Media reports in the West have sometimes exaggerated or inaccurately described this concept.
-In 2019, the central government voiced dissatisfaction with pilot cities experimenting with social credit scores.
-It issued guidelines clarifying that citizens could not be punished for having low scores and that punishments should only be limited to legally defined crimes and civil infractions.
-As a result, pilot cities either discontinued their point-based systems or restricted them to voluntary participation with no major consequences for having low scores.
-According to a February 2022 report by the Mercator Institute for China Studies (MERICS), a social credit "score" is a myth as there is "no score that dictates citizen's place in society".

 The origin of the concept can be traced back to the 1980s when the Chinese government attempted to develop a personal banking and financial credit rating system, especially for rural individuals and small businesses who lacked documented records.
 The program first emerged in the early 2000s, inspired by the credit scoring systems in other countries.
 The program initiated regional trials in 2009, before launching a national pilot with eight credit scoring firms in 2014.
+By 2023, most private social credit initiatives had been shut down by the PBOC, as the central government has been re-centralizing the score system.

-The Social Credit System is an extension to the existing legal and financial credit rating system in China.
+The social credit system is an extension to the existing legal and financial credit rating system in China.
 Managed by the National Development and Reform Commission (NDRC), the People's Bank of China (PBOC) and the Supreme People's Court (SPC), the system was intended to standardize the credit rating function and perform financial and social assessment for businesses, government institutions, individuals and non-government organizations.
 The Chinese government's stated aim is to enhance trust in society with the system and regulate businesses in areas such as food safety, intellectual property, and financial fraud.
-By 2023, most private social credit initiatives had been shut down by the PBOC.
+Under the system, courts have an ability to impose penalties against judgment debtors, which are the primary form of restrictions imposed by the system.